 Fern Canyon Trail

 This was an awesome trail where you will get wet.
 That is perfect for our family!
 One of the fun facts about this trail is that part of one of the Jurassic Park movies was filmed here.
 How cool is that!
+If you are visiting Redwoods National Park with kids you should definitely add this to your list.

 You have to drive on a crazy road to get to the trail head but that is part of the adventure and is well worth the bumpy road to get there.